Blessed Solanus Casey and His Seven-Star Virtues

 The Seven Stars of Blessed Solanus Casey

 “I have plenty to keep myself busy for at least eighteen hours a day,” he wrote to his sister, Margaret.
 As his reputation grew, so did the line of afflicted people who sought his help.
 It was usual for him to receive up to two hundred persons a day, yet he treated each one as if their circumstances mattered most.
-Moreover, if there was a particularly difficult situation, such as a failing marriage or battle with alcoholism, he would spend over two hours counseling and listening.
-This tedious assignment required him to be available 24 hours a day, seven days a week, and lasted for over fifty years.
+Moreover, if there were a particularly difficult situation, such as a failing marriage or battle with alcoholism, he would spend over two hours counseling and listening.
+This tedious assignment required him to be available 24 hours a day, seven days a week and lasted for over fifty years.

 When one considers the rigors of the Capuchin way of life, his star of patience shines very brightly.
 His day began at 4:45 a.m., and he usually retired well past midnight.
 Though he managed to come through the first fifty years of his life with only minor ailments, he was admitted to a hospital in 1921, for an infection in his leg that had become gangrenous.
 He described the experience in a letter to his sister, Margaret.
 “I had been in an agony for at least 40 hours though no one seemed to know it.” he wrote.
 “While I tried to thank God for it all, my principal prayer – at least a thousand times repeated – was ‘God help us.’”.